ilanaliouchouche/my-ai-cv/README.md

 | **Chroma**   | Replace the content of `assistant/chromadb` with your own vector database containing the information you want to share.             |

 ### Customization
-If you wish to adapt the project for your personal CV, please **FORK** the repo.You must ensure the `LLM_PATH` is correctly set in your `.env` file and update the `ChatbotModel` class as necessary to align with your model's specifications.
+If you wish to adapt the project for your personal CV, please **FORK** the repo.
+You must ensure the `LLM_PATH` is correctly set in your `.env` file and update the `ChatbotModel` class as necessary to align with your model's specifications.